Police arrest one in fatal stabbing on Seattle waterfront

 A 39-year-old man was stabbed on the waterfront on the morning of Aug.
 5, according to police.
 When officers responded to Fire Station 5 on the 900 block of Alaskan Way, medics were loading the man into an ambulance, according to a statement from police.
 The man was taken to Harborview Medical Center, where he later died, police said.

-According to police, witnesses told them the victim and a suspect were arguing just before the stabbing.
+According to police, witnesses told them the victim and a man were arguing just before the stabbing.
 On Saturday, a police spokesperson could not provide more details about what apparently led up to the incident.